mifi/react-lottie-player/example/README.md

-This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is linked to the react-lottie-player package in the parent directory for development purposes.
+This example is linked to the react-lottie-player package in the parent directory for development purposes.

 You can run `yarn install` and then `yarn start` to test your package.